nikolahmcwin/lofc-cheeseria/README.md

-# Basic web app POC for a cheeseria called LoFC, Lovers of Fine Cheese!
+# POC for a cheeseria called Lovers of Fine Cheese (lofc)

-## Junior full stack development project

-Built to show working code across a few layers without being a fully fledged solution.
-My biggest focuses were:

-1. Getting it working
-2. Keeping it simple
-3. Using time efficiently
-4. Learning what/why as I go
+A simple web application to show case cheeses

+## Overview

 ### Tech used